geokarant/An-Automated-Approach-for-Electric-Network-Frequency-Estimation-in-Static-and-Non-Static-Digital-Vid/README.md

 # run main_VIDEO.m

 In order to run the framework developed in the proposed work for automated ENF estimation in static and non-static digital video recordings, run the script main_VIDEO.m.
-Note: main_VIDEO.m takes as input an .mp4 file of the recorded video.
+Note: main_VIDEO.m takes as input an .mp4 file of the recorded video and a ground truth ENF signal.
+Its output derives the maximum correlation coefficient between the estimated ENF and the ground truth.

 # Cite